rentainhe/visualization/README.md

 - `boxes`: a list of coordinates for the bounding boxes
 - `box_attentions`: a list of attention scores for each bounding box
 - `attention_ratio`: a special param, if you set the attention_ratio larger, it will make the attention map look more shallow.
 Just try!
+- `save_image=True`: save the image with attention map or not, e.g., default: True.
+- `save_original_image=True`: save the original image at the same time, e.g., default: True

 **Note that you can check [Region Attention Visualization](/visualize/region_attention_visualization/) here for more details**